Top 5 Fitness Myths Busted

 2. Women should lift light weights only

 Many women worry that lifting weights is going to make them bulk up and build big muslces (body builder style!)
 This is actually very difficult to do – if you think about how hard body builders work to get their bodies that big, it’s actually MUCH much harder for women to do this.
-Join Chloe Redmond in your Women & Weights class to find out more and to learn how to add weights into your workouts.
+Join Chloe Redmond in your Introduction to Weights programme to find out more and to learn how to add weights into your workouts.

 3. You can target your fat burning